jbms/sphinx-immaterial/docs/content_tabs.rst

             To cross-reference this tab set from a different page, use :ref:`tab set description <ref_this_tab_set>`

-            Clearly this also works on the same page as the tab set.
+            Clearly, this also works on the same page as the tab set.

         .. md-tab-item:: Custom CSS